Select a category

 Apply for Medicare-funded shoes.

 Medicare covers the cost of therapeutic shoes and inserts for people with diabetes, in an effort to reduce foot and leg amputations.
 Medicare covers 80% of the approved cost for durable equipment (which can include shoes as well as insulin pumps and other therapeutic devices), after you have met the annual deductible.
-Ask your doctor about the Medicare program, because the shoes must be ordered through a physician or podiatrist.
-Or call the Medicare Helpline at 800-633-4227 (toll-free) for more information.

 5. Schedule regular visits with your doctor to assess your overall health.

 Your regular medical visits should consist of checking for the presence of any diabetes complications as well as ways to reduce your risk of complications.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases, you should see your health care team at least twice a year to find and treat and problems early.
 Here are some important appointments you should make: